A Complete Guide to Magento 2 Speed Optimization

 3. Inspect Third Party Extensions

 Third party extensions are one of the most common reasons for a slow Magento 2 site.
-Either your site has too many extensions installed or they are poorly coded.
+Either your site has too many extensions installed, or they are poorly coded.
 Your site will not only have to load the site content but all the extensions also which will significantly affect the loading time.

 You can disable an extension by accessing the server using SSH credentials and running the following command.